PrimebIue/FBU_Final_APP/README.md

 * Registration Screen
    * Redirects the user to Facebook's registration
 * Interests list
+    * User can look at a list of their current hobbies, with pictures and basic descriptions
-    * Allow the user to add interests/hobbies to a list
+    * Allow the user to enter the add hobbies screen
+* Add Hobby screen
+    * Shows a list of hobbies which the user can pick from
+    * User can decide to enter the create hobby screen
+* Create hobby screen
+    * User can select a name for their new hobby
+    * User can select up to 4 tags that properly represent the hobby created and at least 1
 * QR code Screen
     * Generates a QR code with a link directly to the user's account and creates
+* Profile Screen
+    * User can modify their description
+    * User can change their profile picture
+    * User can Logout

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * Profile
 * QR code functionality
 * Hobby/Interest List
-* Camera (For QR read)

 **Flow Navigation** (Screen to Screen)

 * Login Screen
    * Hobby/Interest List
 * Hobby/Interest List
-   * Hobby/Interest details (After clicking on an item on the list)
+   * Add new hobby screen
+    * Create new hobby screen
-* QR code camera
+* QR code screen
+    * Qr code scanner
+     * Profile of person you're pairing with
-    * Hobby/Interest pairing (After scanning someone else's QR code.)
+      * Hobby pairing

 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]